Markus-Hefner/Portfolio-Project-2-Cocktail-Casino/README.md

 https://www.makemycocktail.com/#HowToMakeACocktail

-However, pages as the one mentioned above usually ask for what the has at home and then suggests a cocktail from a database of recipes.
+However, pages as the one mentioned above usually ask for what the user has at home and then suggests a cocktail from a database of recipes.
-A site where the recipes are created by chance was not found.
+A site where the recipes are created by chance was not found and the thought of what cocktails one would get by randomly choosing ingredients was very intriguing.

 Because of the randomization of the ingredients some wild combinations are possible which my or my not taste pleasant.
-That is why the name "Cocktail Casion" was chosen, since you never know it advance if it is gonna be a win, a lose or maybe a jackpot.
+That is why the name "Cocktail Casion" was chosen, since you never know in advance if it is gonna be a win, a lose or maybe a jackpot.
-Still, even tough the ingredients are randomized some restrictions are build-in.
+Still, even tough the ingredients are randomized some restrictions are built-in.
 For example a typical range of the alcohol-to-mixer ratio.

-Nonetheless this limitations still allow for a variety of drinks that the user will not be able to find on a bar menu while every now and then still producing some classics by chance.
+Nonetheless these limitations still allow for a variety of drinks that the user will typically not find on a bar menu while every now and then still producing some classics by chance.

 ![Website on different screen sizes](readmedocs/Mockup-screenshot.png "Mockup screenshot")